Domino123-dot/Japanese-Bingo/public/fonts/Roboto_Mono/README.txt

 License
 -------
-Please read the full license text (OFL.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.
+Please read the full license text (LICENSE.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.

-You can use them in your products & projects - print or digital, commercial or otherwise.
+You can use them in your products & projects – print or digital, commercial or otherwise.

 This isn't legal advice, please consider consulting a lawyer and see the full